 What is anxiety and what can I do about it?

-For a little while now you have been feeling on edge, like you cannot stop the worrying.
+For a while now, you have felt on edge, like you cannot stop the worrying.
 Whether it is nervousness about one thing or several things, you struggle to relax.
 Often you feel so restless that you cannot sit still and easily become annoyed or irritable.
 Sometimes you feel so afraid as though something awful might happen.

 Everything you read and everyone you speak to leaves you at the same place – anxiety.